 IoT devices are mostly either sensors or actuators or a combination of both.
 For example, a digital assistant device usually will have a couple of microphones to capture the commands of its users and speakers to reply back.
 Or a smart sprinkler used to water the garden will have a solenoid valve to control the water flow and moisture sensors to check the water content in the soil.

-These devices send their data to an IoT gateway, which in turn may send commands directly to the device or send the data to the cloud for further processing.
+These devices send their data to an smart gateway, which in turn may send commands directly to the device or send the data to the cloud for further processing.
 Users can then view the data and control the devices through their smartphone or desktop apps.

 For any business or system, the Internet of Things offers a ton of granular data and control that was previously impossible.
 There are sensors that can collect heat, temperature, sound, vibrations, motion and other data from equipment and systems.
 Once analyzed, this data can reveal patterns, trends and inefficiencies affecting the system.